Financial Aid / FAFSA

 • How does my academic progress affect my financial aid?

 In order to remain eligible for federal and state financial assistance, a student must maintain satisfactory academic progress.
+Undergraduate and Graduate students.
 More information is found in the Maria College Catalog or by visiting the Financial Aid Office.

 • What happens to my financial aid if I withdraw from classes or fail my courses?

 Withdrawing from classes or failing all of your courses has a negative impact on your financial aid eligibility for the semester, including possible loss of all government aid for the semester.
 Please refer to our Return to Title IV page for more information.
-It is recommended that you contact your advisor, the business office and the financial aid office prior to choosing to withdraw from classes to make sure you understand the full financial magnitude of the decision.
+It is recommended that you contact your advisor and Student Financial Services prior to choosing to withdraw from classes to make sure you understand the full financial impact of the decision

 • Can I appeal my loss of financial aid?